lyc102/ifem/debug/log.md

 **Test after any change.**

-Since `BDM1B`  case is  used in `StokesBDM1b`,  I should test when I change the code `getmassmatvec` .
-Then it will save the time to trace back the bug.
+Since `BDM1B`  is  used in `StokesBDM1b`,  I should test when I change the code `getmassmatvec` .
+Then it will save the time to trace the bug.